-- Ensure the reliability of the existing infrastructure to deliver the service it was constructed to facilitate (eg replacing a bridge that has a 5 t load limit), or - To ensure the infrastructure is of sufficient quality to meet the service requirements (eg roughness of a road).
+- Ensure the reliability of the existing infrastructure to deliver the service it was constructed to facilitate (e.g. replacing a bridge that has a 5T load limit), or - To ensure the infrastructure is of sufficient quality to meet the service requirements (e.g. roughness of a road).

-It is possible to get some indication of capital renewal and replacement priorities by identifying assets or asset groups that:
+It is possible to get some indication of capital renewal and replacement priorities by identifying assets or asset groups:

-- Have a high consequence of failure, - Have a high utilisation and subsequent impact on users would be greatest, - The total value represents the greatest net value to the organisation, - Have the highest average age relative to their expected lives,
+- That have a high consequence of failure - That have a high utilisation and subsequent impact on users would be greatest - · Where total value represents the greatest net value to the organisation - That have the highest average age relative to their expected lives - That are identified in the AM Plan as key cost factors - That have high operational or maintenance costs and - Where replacement with modern equivalent assets would yield material savings.